iq-coryp/documentation-testing/pages/api/catalog.md

 ## Combining Search Filters

 Search filters can be combined to narrow down results.
-The example below illustrates a search request using every filter.
+The example below illustrates a search request using every possible filter.

 #### Request